 A widespread misunderstanding about 50 amp wire is that various wire diameters are required for different voltages.
 For example, we don’t require a larger or smaller wire size for 50 amps at 240V than we do for 50 amps at 110V.

-We utilize 6 AWG wire for 50 amps in all circumstances except when we need to account for voltage loss.
+We utilize 6 AWG wires for 50 amps in all circumstances except when we need to account for voltage loss.
 The wire size and amps could now be the same.
 We don’t get different amps with different voltages, we get different power.

 8-Gauge Wire For 50 Amp